blytkerchan/blytkerchan.github.io/_posts/2011-05-20-using-ranges-and-functional-programming-in-c-cpp4theselftaught.markdown

   2. [a modified version of the example code](http://ideone.com/v8Wsr), in which there is another enclosed lamda expression

-  3. [another modified version of the example code](http://ideone.com/cMwCa), in which the enclosed lambda expression is returned immediatele
+  3. [another modified version of the example code](http://ideone.com/cMwCa), in which the enclosed lambda expression is returned immediately

 If you have any questions about what you find when you play with that code, feel free to ask.